Famous Gambas al Ajillo (Spanish Garlic Shrimp Recipe)

-Gambas al Ajillo from Curate Tapas Bar in Asheville, North Carolina.
+Gambas al Ajillo (Spanish Garlic Shrimp Recipe) – Classic Spanish recipe and popular dish from Curate Tapas Bar in Asheville, North Carolina.

 I’m thrilled today to share with you a recipe from nationally renowned Chef Katie Button.
 Katie started Asheville’s famed restaurant Curaté, and shared not one but two recipes Gambas Al Ajillo (Spanish Garlic Shrimp) and Pan con Tomate.